SiliconLabs/gecko_sdk/app/common/example/se_manager_tamper/readme.md

 ## Additional Information

 1. The hard-coded private command key is an insecure method so the user should find a way to import the signed access certificate for tamper disable.
-2. This example does not enable the secure boot when provisioning the tamper configuration in `app_se_manager_tamper.c`.
+2. This example does not enable secure boot when provisioning the tamper configuration in `app_se_manager_tamper.c`.
 3. The device should disconnect from the debugger when running this example.
 4. **Warning:** Loading the tamper configuration and a public command key into the SE are a **ONE-TIME-ONLY** process.
 Both of these assignment operations are irrevocable and persist for the life of the device.
 5. The default optimization level is `Optimize for debugging (-Og)` on Simplicity IDE and `None` on IAR Embedded Workbench.